Itamar-Horowitz/recaptcha-v2-decryption/README.md

 MambaVision is a cutting-edge model that employs a combination of self-attention mechanisms and mixer blocks to process visual data.
 It introduces an innovative selective scan algorithm, which filters out irrelevant information, along with a hardware-aware algorithm to optimize memory and processing performance.
 Unlike DINOv2, MambaVision relies on transfer learning to adapt pre-trained models for specific tasks, which can make it more suitable for cases where fine-tuning on smaller datasets is necessary.

 One of MambaVision's core strengths is its ability to model global contexts in images, thanks to its hierarchical structure and selective SSM (State-Space Model).
 The architecture includes a mix of self-attention paths and convolutional layers, creating a flexible model capable of handling complex visual tasks.
-Despite its strong architecture, MambaVision may require careful optimization during training, especially when using additional techniques like LowRank Adaptation layers, which can increase complexity and training time.

 ## Results